ShavaShav/MailJar/README.md

 # MailJar
-A desktop e-mail client built with Java using the Gmail API
+A desktop e-mail client built with Java